IBM/crud-using-nodejs-and-db2/README.md

 ### 2. Create an IBM Db2 Instance

 Once we have cloned our repository, the next thing we have to do is create our database that will hold our house sales data.
 There are two ways we can create our database.
 One way is creating IBM Db2 Warehouse on Cloud.
 This database will be hosted on the cloud.
-However, if you perfer to have your database on premise or locally, we can all use the Db2 Docker Image.
+However, if you perfer to have your database on premise or locally, we can also use the Db2 Docker Image.

 Choose which type of database you would like and follow the corresponding instructions: